 Breast Cancer is a cancer that forms in tissues of the breast, usually the ducts (tubes that carry milk to the nipple) and lobules (glands that make milk).
 It occurs in both men and women, although male breast cancer is rare.
-In 2009, an estimated 192,370 women were diagnosed with breast cancer.
+Each year, an estimated 192,370 women are diagnosed with breast cancer.

 For more information, visit the National Cancer Institute’s page on breast cancer: http://www.cancer.gov/cancertopics/types/breast.

 Treatment at the UAB Comprehensive Cancer Center